The Case of the Missing Reference

 APA Editing

 One traditional way to cross-check references is to print out the reference list and then scan through all of the references in the dissertation text to make sure that you properly cited your sources (e.g., author spelling and year match in both locations).
 However, there is a much easier and FREE tool online that will automatically cross-check your references for you!
-This software is called ReciteWorks and can be accessed at https://reciteworks.com/login.
-The software identifies referencing errors between the Author-date citation style that APA follows and will quickly produce a report of errors for you to address—as opposed to the slower and more error-prone option I previously mentioned.
+You can access this software, called ReciteWorks, at https://reciteworks.com/login.
+The software identifies referencing errors between the Author-date citation style.
+That APA follows and will quickly produce a report of errors for you to address—as opposed to the slower and more error-prone option I previously mentioned.

-For a tutorial on how to properly format your references and how to use Recite, please view the webinar linked below where I provide a tutorial on using the software and other resources to find missing reference information!
+For a tutorial on how to properly format your references and how to use Recite, please view the webinar linked below.
+I provide a tutorial on using the software and other resources to find missing reference information!

 request a consultation